shahzaibekram/web/readme.txt

-Python Web Application - Readme
+# Python Web Application

 This repository contains a Python web-based application with the following features: login, signup option, minimal design, and create your event functionality.

-Getting Started
+## Getting Started
 Follow these steps to set up and run the web application on your local machine.

-Prerequisites
+## Prerequisites
 Make sure you have Docker installed on your system.
 If not, you can download and install it from the official Docker website.

-Installation
+## Installation
+Make sure you have Docker installed on your system.
+If not, you can download and install it from the official Docker website.

+## Running the Web Application Locally
+**TODO LIST:**

-Download and Unpack: Download all the files from this repository and unpack them into a directory of your choice.
+- Download all files from the repository and unpack them into a separate folder.

-Configure Environment Variables: Add a .env file to the directory.
-This file should contain the necessary environment variables for your application, such as database credentials, API keys, etc.

-Terminal Navigation: Open a terminal and navigate to the directory where you unpacked the files using the cd command.
+- Navigate to the created folder through the terminal.

-Docker Image Creation: Build a Docker image for the application using the following
+- Create a Docker image using the following command:
+`docker build --tag app-pis:1.0 .`
+- Run a container based on the image using the following command:
+`docker run -p 8080:8080 -d app-pis:1.0`
+- Access the application in a browser by using the following address:
+`localhost:8080`